VC University Scholarship

 Eligibility Requirements

-- Currently reside in the United States.
+- Must reside in the United States

 Evaluation Criteria

-The strongest applications are those that clearly communicate that they meet the following evaluation criteria.
 This scholarship is intended to support candidates who:

 - Would significantly benefit from a structured introduction and exploration of technical VC concepts and the industry landscape.